petersonmuthom/petersonmuthom/README.md

 ### About Me
 I’m Peterson Muthomi, a Full-Stack Developer, a Mobile App Developer and a History student at Maasai Mara University.
 I’m passionate about building sleek, scalable apps while exploring the intersection of technology, culture, and education.
-Currently leveling up in **Python, Flutter, React, and Databases**, and always open to collaborations.
+Currently leveling up in **Flutter**, and always open to collaborations.
 ```python
 class Peterson:
     def __init__(self):